Carlos Hernández (pitcher, born 1997): Philadelphia Phillies

 On March 23, 2025, Hernández was claimed off of outright waivers by the Philadelphia Phillies.
 He made 25 appearances for Philadelphia, posting a 1–0 record and 5.26 ERA with 23 strikeouts across 25 2/3 innings pitched.
 Hernández was designated for assignment by the Phillies on June 11.

 Detroit Tigers

 On June 16, 2025, Hernández was claimed off waivers by the Detroit Tigers.
 In 11 appearances for Detroit, he struggled to a 10.13 ERA with 13 strikeouts across 10 2/3 innings pitched.
 Hernández was designated for assignment by the Tigers on July 24.

 Cleveland Guardians

 On July 31, 2025, Hernández was claimed off waivers by the Cleveland Guardians.
 In five appearances for the Guardians, he recorded a 3.86 ERA with three strikeouts across seven innings of work.
 On August 20, Hernández was designated for assignment by Cleveland following the promotion of Parker Messick.
 He cleared waivers and was sent outright to the Triple-A Columbus Clippers on August 22.
 Hernández elected free agency on October 10.

 On November 7, 2025, Hernández re-signed with the Guardians on a minor league contract that included an invitation to spring training.
+In 12 appearances for the Triple–A Columbus Clippers, he logged an 0–1 record and 5.40 ERA with 20 strikeouts and two saves.
+Hernández had his contract selected to the major league roster on September 1, 2026.
+In two appearances for Cleveland, he recorded a 6.00 ERA with four strikeouts over three innings pitched.
+Hernández was designated for assignment by the Guardians on September 4.